cucumber/cucumber-ruby/UPGRADING.md

 ## Usage of AfterConfiguration hook

 The AfterConfiguration hook has a new parameter: `registry`.
-It is the instance of `Cucumber::Glue::RegistryAndMore` that has been instantiated for the `runtime`'s support code.
+It is an instance of `Cucumber::Glue::RegistryWrapper` that wraps some methods of the registry that has been instantiated for the `runtime`'s support code.

-### Before cucumber 7.1.0
+### Before cucumber 8.0.0

 ```ruby
 AfterConfiguration do |config|